lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   intended.
   When there is no Dtag, there can be only one SCHC Packet in transit.
   Only after all its fragments have been transmitted can another SCHC Packet be sent.
-  The length of DTag, denoted T, is not specified in this document because it is technolgy dependant, and will be defined in the corresponding technology-specific documents.
-DTag is based on the number of simultaneous packets supported.
+  The length of DTag, denoted T, is not specified in this document because it is technology dependant.
+It will be defined in the corresponding technology-specific documents, based on the number of simultaneous packets that are to be supported.

 * W (window): W is a 1-bit field.
 This field carries the same value for all SCHC Fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
 In the SCHC ACK format, this field also has a size